rock-core/autoproj/README.txt

 using pkg-config.

-To describe the package, and more importantly to setup cross-package dependencies, an optional manifest file can be added.
-This manifest file is named manifest.xml.
-An example of such a file can be found [here](manifest.xml)
+To describe the package, and more importantly to setup cross-package dependencies, [an optional manifest file can be added](package_sets/manifest-xml.html).